bbc/psammead/README.md

 Psammead packages are split into:

 - [Components](./packages/components) - GEL-compliant presentational React components, ready for use out of the box, regardless of data source.
+- [Containers](./packages/containers) - Functional components for optional use with presentational components of the same name.
 - [Utilities](./packages/utilities) - Commonly shared Psammead dependencies, and fundamentals to aid building additional GEL-compliant components.

 ## Documentation index